-The Smart Citizen Station, formerly known as the High-End Sensors, is aimed at providing the Living Labs with a system for monitoring the performance of their interventions.
+The Smart Citizen Station was born with the idea to provide the iScape Living Labs with a system for monitoring the performance of their interventions.
 The Station aims at providing a solution that can be used by the Living Labs not just from a scientific point of view but also as a tool to engage local communities on air pollution related issues.

 The design builds on top of the Smart Citizen Kit adding an extra set of more accurate sensors especially aimed at measuring air pollutants.
 The sensors include the Gas Sensor Board, featuring EC Carbon Monoxide, Nitrogen Dioxide and Ozone sensors and the PM Sensor Board, featuring a PM 2.5 / PM 10 sensor.